AakashKumarNain/Notebooks/Vectorized_IOU/readme.md

 ![alt text](./iou_equation.png)

 ## Why this implementation?
 IOU is an important metric for many types of models.
 It is heavily used in Object detection.
 Computing IOU for each pair(groundtruth and prediction) can be expensive if you are using a `for` loop.
-What we really want is a vectorized implementation so that we can computer the IOU in a single pass
+What we really want is a vectorized implementation so that we can computer IOU for all pairs of boxes in a single pass.